 This course increases knowledge and productivity with the personal computer.
 Students gain knowledge of hardware and software and, by working with popular business applications software packages, increase their overall computer competency.
 The course emphasizes the use of the computer in the management of information.
-Areas of study include the MS-DOS operating system, Windows operating environment, sharing files among applications, incorporating graphics, report generation, and communications.
-Current computing issues such as computer ethics, computer crime, and security are discussed.
-Prerequisite: IS101 Computers and Society or IS100 Introduction to Computers and Society.
+Areas of study include the MS DOS operating system, WINDOWS operating environment, sharing files among applications, incorporating graphics, report generation, and communications.
+Current computing issues such as computer ethics, computer crime and security are discussed.
+Prerequisite: IS101 Computers and Society or IS100 Introduction to Computers and Society

-IS120 Computer Operating Systems & Environments C-2 P-2 Cr-3
+IS120 Computer Operating Systems and Environments

+Cr 2

 This course covers the role of computer operating systems.
 It emphasizes operating systems and environments used with Intel-compatible equipment and discusses additional platforms.
 Command-line, menu-driven, and graphical user interface (GUI) systems are covered.
 Topics include storage devices, operating environment, system startup, menus, memory management, software package installation, and multitasking.
-Prerequisite: IS101 Computers and Society or IS100 Introduction to Computers and Society; excluding students enrolled in Computer Science, Cybersecurity, Data Processing, Computer Information Systems, and Web Development and Information Design.
+Prerequisite: IS101 Computers and Society or IS100 Introduction to Computers and Society or CI104 Introduction to Cybersecurity; excluding students enrolled in Computer Science, Cybersecurity, Data Processing, Computer Information Systems, and Web Development and Information Design.

-IS125 Introduction to Multimedia Applications for Business C-2 P-2 Cr-3
+IS125 Introduction to Multimedia Applications for Business